steveloughran/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3a_committer.md

 1. Files will not be visible after the `close()` call, as they will not exist.
 Any code which expected pending-commit files to be visible will fail.

-1. Failures of tasks and jobs will leave outstanding multipart PUT blocks.
+1. Failures of tasks and jobs will leave outstanding multipart uploads.
 These will need to be garbage collected.
 S3 now supports automated cleanup; S3A has the option to do it on startup, and we plan for the `hadoop s3` command to allow callers to explicitly do it.
 If tasks were to explicitly write the upload ID of writes as a write commenced, cleanup by the job committer may be possible.

 1. The time to write very small files may be higher than that of PUT and COPY.
 We are ignoring this problem as not relevant in production; any attempt at optimizing small file operations will only complicate development, maintenance and testing.

 1. The files containing temporary information could be mistaken for actual data.

 1. It could potentially be harder to diagnose what is causing problems.
 Lots of logging can help, especially with debug-level listing of the directory structure of the temporary directories.
-1. The committer will need access to low-level S3 operations.
-It will need to be implemented inside the hadoop-aws library, with methods explicitly exposed for it.
-1. If a new Spark committer is also added, that will need access to the same private/unstable methods, and be very brittle against Hadoop versions.

 1. To reliably list all PUT requests outstanding, we need list consistency In the absence of a means to reliably identify when an S3 endpoint is consistent, people may still use eventually consistent stores, with the consequent loss of data.

 1. If there is more than one job simultaneously writing to the same destination directories, the output may get confused.
 This appears to hold today with the current commit algorithms.

-1. It would be possible to create >1 client writing to the same destination file within the same S3A client/task, either sequentially or in parallel.
+1. It is possible to create more than one client writing to the same destination file within the same S3A client/task, either sequentially or in parallel.

 1. Even with a consistent metadata store, if a job overwrites existing files, then old data may still be visible to clients reading the data, until the update has propagated to all replicas of the data.

 1. If the operation is attempting to completely overwrite the contents of a directory, then it is not going to work: the existing data will not be cleaned up.
 A cleanup operation would need to be included in the job commit, deleting all files in the destination directory which where not being overwritten.

 1. It requires a path element, such as `__magic` which cannot be used for any purpose other than for the storage of pending commit data.

 1. Unless extra code is added to every FS operation, it will still be possible to manipulate files under the `__magic` tree.
-That's not necessarily bad.
+That's not bad, it just potentially confusing.

 1. As written data is not materialized until the commit, it will not be possible for any process to read or manipulated a file which it has just created.
-1. As written data is not materialized until the commit, if a task fails before the `close()` operation, there will be nothing to recover.
-This is the exact outcome that surfaces when writing to S3A today, so it cannot be described as a regression.

 ## Implementation